Try our free Site Audit Tool. Get clear insights into your site's performance.

 • Typos and misspelled URLs.
 The referring domain where the link originates from has typos in the URL (missing characters, underscores, etc.).

 • Geolocation restrictions.
-If content is unavailable in certain regions due to firewalls or regional legislations.
+If content is unavailable in certain regions due to firewalls or regional legislation.

 What Are Common Types of Broken Backlinks?